cockroachdb/docs/cockroachcloud/egress-perimeter-controls.md

 - Exporting data
 - Exporting logs

 By default, clusters can access external resources via the internet without restriction.
-This potentially leaves a cluster open to a *data exfiltration* scenario, wherein an attacker, often a [malicious insider](https://www.cisa.gov/defining-insider-threats) steals data by sending backups, changefeeds, data, or logs to a source that they control.
+This potentially leaves a cluster open to a *data exfiltration* scenario, wherein an attacker, often a [malicious insider](https://www.cisa.gov/defining-insider-threats), steals data by sending backups, changefeeds, data, or logs to a source that they control.

-Operators of {{ site.data.products.dedicated }} clusters can remove this risk by using Egress Perimiter Controls.
-This feature enables [admins](../{{site.versions["stable"]}}/security-reference/authorization.html#admin-role) to restrict egress to a specified external destinations.
+Operators of {{ site.data.products.dedicated }} clusters can mitigate against this risk by using Egress Perimeter Controls, which enable [admins](../{{site.versions["stable"]}}/security-reference/authorization.html#admin-role) to restrict egress to a list of specified external destinations.
 This adds a strong layer of protection against malicious data exfiltration.
-Along with other measures such as [Private Clusters](private-clusters.html), this is an important component in an overall strategy for maximizing network security.
+Along with other measures such as [Private Clusters](private-clusters.html), Egress Perimeter Controls are an important component in an overall strategy for maximizing network security.

 Further reading: [review how CockroachDB products differs in advanced security features](../{{site.versions["stable"]}}/security-reference/security-overview.html).

 {{site.data.alerts.callout_info}}
-Regardless of user-specific Egress Perimiter Control policy, egress is allowed to services managed by Cockroach Labs and essential to your cluster's functionality.
+Regardless of user-specific Egress Perimiter Control policy, egress is always permitted to services that are managed by Cockroach Labs and are essential to your cluster's functionality.
 {{site.data.alerts.end}}

-The Cloud API provides a real-time status for if the rule enablement is in progress or is complete.
+The [Cloud API](cloud-api.html) provides a real-time status for if the rule enablement is in progress or is complete.

 ## Using Egress Perimeter Controls with the Cloud Console API

 ### Prerequisites

-- You will need a Cockroach Cloud account with billing enabled, as Egress Perimeter Controls are only available for {{ site.data.products.dedicated }}, not {{ site.data.products.serverless }} clusters, and {{ site.data.products.dedicated }} clusters cost money to run.
+- You need a Cockroach Cloud account with billing enabled.
+Egress Perimeter Controls are available only for {{ site.data.products.dedicated }}, not {{ site.data.products.serverless }} clusters, and {{ site.data.products.dedicated }} clusters cost money to run.

-- Egress Perimeter Controls are currently only enabled for [Private Clusters](private-clusters.html).
+- Egress Perimeter Controls require your cluster to be a **Private Cluster**, with no public IP addresses on its nodes.
+Refer to [Private Clusters](private-clusters.html).

-- You will need an API key with permissions to `edit` clusters in your org.
+- An API key with permissions to `edit` clusters in your org is required.
 You can provision API keys in the cloud console: [Create API Keys](console-access-management.html#create-api-keys)

 {{site.data.alerts.callout_danger}}
-The operations descrubed here require an API key with very powerful permissions, to modify dedicated clusters, including adding potentially malicious egress rules, which could allow the very attack that this feature is meant to prevent.
-Do not allow this key to be copied or transmitted in any form.
-This includes ensuring that nobody can see or photograph the screen of your computer.
+The operations described in this page require an API key with very broad permissions, such as the ability to modify dedicated clusters, including adding potentially malicious egress rules that could defeat the type of attack that this feature is meant to prevent.
+Do not allow this key to be copied or transmitted in any form, including by capturing an image of your computer screen.
 Delete the API key when the operations are completed.
 {{site.data.alerts.end}}

 ### Initialize your shell with your API key and Cluster id

 1. Inspect your cluster in the [clusters page](https://cockroachlabs.cloud/clusters) in the {{ site.data.products.db }} console.

 1. Find your cluster's universally unique identifier (UUID).
-To do this, click on the name of your cluster from the [clusters page](https://cockroachlabs.cloud/clusters) in the console.
+To do this, select your cluster from the [clusters page](https://cockroachlabs.cloud/clusters) in the console.
 The UUID will appear in the URL of the overview page for that specific cluster, in the format:

 `https://cockroachlabs.cloud/cluster/{ your cluster's UUID }/overview`